dmuth/dns-tool/README.md

 # DNS Tool

 This is a DNS tool I wrote, based off [example code I found here](https://routley.io/tech/2017/12/28/hand-writing-dns-messages.html).
+It creates DNS packets from scratch and sends the queries to a DNS server.

 It is a work in progress, and will be updated.